Catch-All emails 🤨 It can sound a bit brutal. It shouldn't.

 Most of the time, large companies configure their domain in Catch-All.

 Suppose the @example.com domain is configured to capture all email addresses of the example.com domain.
 All emails sent to undefined addresses of this domain will be redirected to a "catch-all" address.

-Illustration of a domain configured in Catch-All
+Example of a domain configured in Catch-All

 Generally, a domain in Catch-All accepts all emails.
 The domain does not send any bounce messages if the email address does not exist.
 The email is sent, but without certainty that it reaches the target person => undetectable in tests

-Domain configured as Catch-All with bounce
+Domain configured in Catch-All with bounce

 Since Catch-All emails can't be identified, email sales and enrichment companies market invalid or obsolete email addresses... 👀 without being aware that no one will receive the email.